-- 2.1 The Council's Corporate Governance Code (CGC) is based on the Chartered Institute of Public Finance & Accountancy and Society of Local Authority Chief Executives model framework Delivering Good Governance in Local Government ("the CIPFA/SOLACE framework"). - 2.2 The Council's self-assessment of its compliance with the Code for the financial year 1 April 2021 to 31 March 2022 is presented for scrutiny.
-Members should note that there were a number of areas where the Council changed its governance arrangements and design of controls in order to better respond to Covid-19.
+2.1 The Council's Corporate Governance Code (CGC) is based on the Chartered Institute of Public Finance & Accountancy and Society of Local Authority Chief Executives model framework Delivering Good Governance in Local Government ("the CIPFA/SOLACE framework").
+The Council's self-assessment of its compliance with the Code for the financial year 1 April 2022 to 31 March 2023 is presented for scrutiny.